SvenEichelsheimer/filegazer/README.md

 ## Inspectors

-A inspector is a piece of code which invesigate the given file(s).
+A inspector is a piece of code which investigate the given file(s).
 This chapter descripes the available inspectors in detail.

 ### Base